Skip to main content

 • be an Australian citizen, New Zealand citizen, or Australian permanent resident

-• be a female student, enrolled full-time in the Bachelor of Commerce or the Bachelor of Economics (combined degrees included) at the University of Sydney
+• be a female student, enrolled full-time in the Bachelor of Commerce (combined degrees included) at the University of Sydney

-• be in the final year of study, with a Weighted Average Mark (WAM) of at least 75.
+• be in the second year of study (or equivalent), with a Semester Average Mark (SAM) of at least 75 each preceding semester.

 Note: Previous recipients of this scholarship are not eligible.